zeaphoo/oximqtt/docs/en_US/architecture/overview.md

 ### Hook Registration Priority

 Handlers can register with a priority.
 Lower values execute first.
-The `counter` plugin registers at `Priority::MAX` to ensure it runs last.

 ---